ExpCoderWeb/fullstack-javascript-project-44/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/ExpCoderWeb/fullstack-javascript-project-44/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/ExpCoderWeb/fullstack-javascript-project-44/actions) [![Maintainability](https://api.codeclimate.com/v1/badges/1435ab71ff829b6e2f62/maintainability)](https://codeclimate.com/github/ExpCoderWeb/fullstack-javascript-project-44/maintainability)

+### Description
+**"Brain Games"** is a set of five console games inspired by popular mobile brain-pumping apps.
+Each game asks questions to be answered correctly.
+Once three correct answers are given, the game ends.
+Incorrect answers end the game and prompt you to play it again.
+The games are:

+- **Calculator**.
+Calculate random arithmetic expressions consisting of two numbers.
+- **Progression**.
+Determine a missing member of an arithmetic progression.
+- **Determining an even number**.
+Determine if a generated number is even.
+- **Determining a prime number**.
+Determine if the number is prime.
+- **Determining the greatest common divisor**.
+Find the greatest common divisor of two numbers.

 ### Minimal system requirements:
 - Unix terminal
 - Node.js: version from 12.0.0